VijayarajParamasivam/RTLT/README.md

-# Real-Time Translator
+# Real-Time Language Translator

 ## Overview

-The Real-Time Translator is a Python-based application designed to provide real-time translation services.
+The Real-Time Language Translator is a Python-based application designed to provide real-time translation services.
 It uses a combination of speech recognition, transcription, translation, and text-to-speech technologies.
 The application runs a Streamlit web interface that allows users to start and stop the translation process with the click of a button.

 ## Features